Tom's Guide Verdict

 The Apple Watch Ultra was released on September 23, and is available from Apple and on third-party retailers such as Amazon.
 You probably won't find any Apple Watch deals on this new smartwatch, but if you know how to trade in your Apple Watch, you might be able to get credit on an older device and put it toward the Apple Watch Ultra.

-Apple Watch Ultra review in progress: Design and display
+Apple Watch Ultra review: Design and display

 Turns out good things don’t just come in small packages.
 The first thing you’ll notice about the Apple Watch Ultra is its size — it’s huge on the wrist, and measures 49mm.
 It’s considerably larger than the 41mm and the 45mm displays of the Apple Watch Series 8, and whether that’s a good or bad thing depends on your personal preferences.
-I found the Ultra as hefty on my wrists — the lugs were only just narrower than my wrist itself, but it didn't feel too heavy, and I soon got used to it.
+I found the Ultra hefty on my wrists — the lugs were only just narrower than my wrist itself, but it didn't feel too heavy, and I soon got used to it.
 (Then again, I also like wearing chunky watches, like the Garmin Fenix 7.)
 If you have particularly skinny wrists, however, I’d try before you buy.

-The display has a brightness of 2,000 Nits, which is twice as bright as the screen on the Apple Watch Series 8.
+The display has a brightness of 2,000 nits, which is twice as bright as the screen on the Apple Watch Series 8.
 It looks beautiful and is easy to read, even in direct sunlight.
 Plus, in workout modes, the bigger screen allows for seven data fields, rather than six.

 Apple has also made the Ultra more rugged, and more able to cope with the knocks and drops that come with outdoor sports.
 The bezel is made from titanium, with a lip around the screen to add more protection.
 The display is made from sapphire glass, and the watch has an increased water resistance of 100m.